 Finn: And how did you learn about Merantix?

 Nicole: I have known Adrian for almost 20 years, I believe - since my first year in college.
 In fact, there are some really embarrassing photos of us: we all think we never aged, unfortunately though we do.
 And since then we kept having conversations about machine learning and what was going on in that space.
 To a degree, we actually built our companies in parallel.
-My own company in Switzerland did pretty much the same thing that Merantix Labs does today: machine learning projects with industry partners.
+My own company in Switzerland did pretty much the same thing that Merantix Momentum does today: machine learning projects with industry partners.
 But it was bootstrapped, no funding and it lacked the wider Merantix context.

-Nicole: At the time I joined, there really was not yet this clear vision for what Merantix Labs could be.
+Nicole: At the time I joined, there really was not yet this clear vision for what Merantix Momentum could be.
 So, we worked on that in concert and I was able to bring in a lot of the experiences that I had made with my own company.
 It was not easy for me to leave my own company, not least of all since I am now sharing my life between two cities.
 But Merantix had a wider mission of building an ecosystem for AI and growing into a central AI hub within Europe.
 That’s what really made the difference for me.

 Nicole: Most of my brothers and sisters at Merantix have product companies where they have a relatively clear path towards a specific product for a specific industry vertical.
-At Merantix Labs, we build bespoke AI solutions for companies.
+At Merantix Momentum, we build bespoke AI solutions for companies.
 We take this deep knowledge and expertise across a wide field of domains in creating value from data and understanding data-driven business models - and bring it to already existing companies to build tailored machine learning products for them.
 In big law firms, e-commerce, warehouse management, publishers, chemicals - there really is a wide interest.
 We help to scale these applications and to truly harness the value of machine learning.
 A lot of organizations are struggling with this on a variety of levels: lack of talent, lack of experience, data and infrastructure issues.

 Finn: How big is your team now?